-In Asset Management, heightened levels of market volatility have featured in the first quarter of 2022 and are expected to continue near term; assuming market stabilization, revenues are expected to be essentially flat compared to 2021.
-Management fees are assumed to be slightly higher year-on-year from higher average assets under management.
+In Asset Management, heightened levels of market volatility have featured in the first half of 2022 and are expected to continue near term; assuming geopolitical uncertainty and economic conditions normalize then revenues are expected to be essentially flat compared to 2021.
+Management fees are assumed to be flat year-on-year.
 Performance and transaction fees are expected to be significantly lower compared to 2021, due to an exceptional Multi Asset performance fee included in the prior year.
-Other revenues excluding specific items are expected to be lower compared to the prior year.
-Deutsche Bank expects sustained net inflows into targeted growth areas of passive and alternative investments, further enhanced by strategic alliances and product innovations, including further ESG offerings.
+Other revenues excluding specific items are expected to be significantly lower compared to the prior year.
+In the medium term Deutsche Bank targets annual net inflows of above 4% on average to 2024; drivers will remain Deutsche Bank's targeted growth areas of passive and alternative investments, further enhanced by strategic alliances and product innovations, including further ESG offerings.